-Black swans glide over the natural spring-fed lake at Western Springs Lakeside Park.
+Black swans glide over the natural, spring-fed lake at Western Springs Lakeside Park.
 It is home to the Auckland Zoo and the Western Springs Stadium.

 Dove-Myer Robinson Park

 Most locals and visitors know this one as the Parnell Rose Garden.
 Visit from late spring to early autumn to see some of the 5,000+ roses that bloom here annually.
 However, anytime, the park is beautiful, well-manicured, and relaxed.

 Just a few blocks off of Queen Street, the benches around the Victorian fountain in Albert Park are one of my favourite spots for people watching.
-The park is surrounded by Auckland Art Gallery Toi o Tāmaki and the city’s two major universities (The University of Auckland and Auckland University of Technology).
+The park is surrounded by Auckland Art Gallery Toi o Tāmaki and the city’s two major universities (The University of Auckland and AUT – Auckland University of Technology).

 While Albert Park is a great place to hang out during the day, I have been advised against randomly walking through Albert Park at night.
-(We have also been advised to avoid Myers Park Auckland at night.)
+(We have also been advised to avoid Myers Park in Auckland CBD at night.)

 This is my personal home away from home.
 An open bird sanctuary, it is my favourite of the Auckland Regional Parks and provides hours of hiking trails, three beaches (more depending on the tides), bouncing spring lambs, cows, campsites, and even a waterfall.
 Surrounded by a predator-proof fence, the park is now the only mainland home to Little Spotted Kiwi Birds.

 Shakespear Park Auckland is at the end of the Whangaparaoa Peninsula.
-It is close to my home, and has won my heart.
+It is close to my home and has won my heart.

 Tāwharanui is home to hours of hiking trails, a campsite, and one of Auckland’s most beautiful beaches.
-The downside is that it is on the limits of the Supercity, and not that easy to get to without a vehicle, and even with one, it will take a while.
+The downside is that it’s not that easy to get there without a vehicle, and even with one, it will take a while.